The Outer Limits (1963 TV series): Legacy

-Influence on Star Trek
+Links to Star Trek

 A few of the monsters from The Outer Limits reappeared in Gene Roddenberry's Star Trek series later in the 1960s.
 The moving microbe beast in "The Probe" was modified and used as the 'Horta' in "The Devil in the Dark", operated by the same actor, Janos Prohaska.
 The "ion storm" from "The Mutant" (a projector beam shining through a container containing glitter in liquid suspension) became the transporter effect in Star Trek.
 The black mask from "The Duplicate Man" was used by the character Dr. Leighton in "The Conscience of the King".
 The Megasoid from "The Duplicate Man" and the Empyrean from "Second Chance" (1964) were briefly seen near Captain Christopher Pike in other cages in the Star Trek pilot "The Cage".
-The process used to make pointed ears for David McCallum in "The Sixth Finger" was reused in Star Trek as well.
+Most significantly, the process used to make pointed ears for David McCallum in "The Sixth Finger" was reused for Mr. Spock.

 Lead actors who later appeared in Star Trek's regular cast included Leonard Nimoy, who appeared in two Outer Limits episodes ("Production and Decay of Strange Particles" and "I, Robot"); and William Shatner, who appeared in the episode "Cold Hands, Warm Heart" as an astronaut working on a Project Vulcan.
 Other actors who subsequently appeared on Star Trek were Grace Lee Whitney (episode "Controlled Experiment") and James Doohan (episode "Expanding Human").
-Roddenberry was often present in The Outer Limits' studios, and hired several of its staff, including Robert Justman and Wah Chang, for Star Trek.
+Roddenberry was often present in The Outer Limits' studios, and hired several of its staff, including Robert H. Justman and Wah Chang, for Star Trek.
 Michael Ansara, who appeared in the Outer Limits episode "Soldier", guest-starred as Klingon commander Kang in the original and spin-off Star Trek series.
-Arlene Martel, who appeared in the Outer Limits episode "Demon with a Glass Hand", guest-starred as Spock's Vulcan bride, T'Pring, in the Star Trek original series episode "Amok Time".
+Arlene Martel, who appeared in the Outer Limits episode "Demon with a Glass Hand", guest-starred as Spock's Vulcan bride, T'Pring, in "Amok Time".
+Joseph Ruskin, who appeared with Nimoy in "Production and Decay of Strange Particles", later went on to play Galt, the lead Thrall in "The Gamesters of Triskelion".

+Writers Meyer Dolinsky and Harlan Ellison, respectively, wrote scripts for both series.

 Lawsuit on behalf of Harlan Ellison

 Harlan Ellison contended that inspiration for James Cameron's The Terminator (1984) came in part from Ellison's work on The Outer Limits.
-Cameron conceded the influence, and Ellison was awarded money and an end-credits mention in The Terminator (1984), stating the creators' wish of "acknowledgement to the works of Harlan Ellison".
+Orion Pictures conceded the influence, and Ellison was awarded money and an end-credits mention in The Terminator, stating the creators' wish of "acknowledgement to the works of Harlan Ellison."
 Cameron was against Orion's decision and was told that if he did not agree with the settlement, they would have Cameron pay for any damages if Orion lost Ellison's suit.
 Cameron replied that he "had no choice but to agree with the settlement.
 There was a gag order as well."